MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Labels.md

 With labels, you can:

-- Run a report to compare “Holiday 2019” and “Holiday 2020” performance across campaigns, ad groups, ads, and keywords.
+- Run a report to compare â€œHoliday 2019â€ and â€œHoliday 2020â€ performance across campaigns, ad groups, ads, and keywords.
 - Run a report to compare ads and keywords that include brand names against ads and keywords that use generic terms.
 - Quickly filter and view performance for keywords labeled "Suggested by Microsoft Advertising".
-- Create an automated rule to change bids on keywords labeled “CPA bidding.”
+- Create an automated rule to change bids on keywords labeled â€œCPA bidding.â€

-The important thing is that it’s all up to you.
+The important thing is that itâ€™s all up to you.
 You decide what your labels mean and how to apply them to your campaigns, ad groups, ads, and keywords.

 ## FAQ